watashiwaisadesu/integrations/README.md

 Integrations
-integrating ,
+This service integrates Instagram, WhatsApp, and Telegram into your application.
+It simplifies the configuration process by automating repetitive tasks and provides a seamless way to interact with users through these platforms.

-Project Name is a modern backend service built with Python, FastAPI, SQLAlchemy, and Celery.
-It provides APIs for managing [your project's purpose].
+Project Integrations is backend service built with Python, FastAPI, PostgreSQL, SQLAlchemy, Redis and Celery.

+Before Getting Started
+1.Create an App Manually

+First, you'll need to manually create an app on the platform (e.g., Facebook Developer Console) https://developers.facebook.com/apps/.
+Enable the Webhook Product and Instagram API Product within the app.
+This is a one-time manual step, so it's not automated.

 Getting Started
 You can run this project using Docker for convenience or set it up manually by installing dependencies.